glasnt/talks/2019_01_DocsDownUnder.podium/slides.md

 ???
 It really depends on your environment, but having sharpened tools are really useful.

-And also remembering that when you're storing these, ensuring they're easily copy-pasteable.
+And also remembering that when you're storing these, ensuring they're easily usable.
 There's nothing worse than having those leading dollar signs or non-obvious environment variables in your stored commands that means you have to think about editing them.

 And also, making sure these commands are safe.
 Don't put any descructive commands in these caches unless they're clearly marked as such, have big red warning signs.

+Especially not storing destructive chains of commands that start with basic search commands.
+For instance, show me all the docker containers... then delete them all.

+You want to make sure that 3am you isn't blindly using a tool that's going to make things worse.

+Don't run with scissors, etc.
 ---
 class: bottom left
 background-image: url("images/basics.jpg")